-What If My Agent Doesn’t Like My Next Book?
+What if My Agent Doesn’t Like My Next Book?

-I’ve had quite a few authors ask this about agents and publishers.
+All valid questions, of course.
 So first I’m going to ease your mind; then we’ll cut to the chase.

 Here’s the easing-your-mind part: you can relax.
 The agent or publishing house signed you because they like you, they really like you.
 There were forty thousand other authors they could have signed, and they signed you.
 Yay.

 When an agent or publisher signs you, they have some degree of belief that you can write, not just one book, but hopefully many more.
 They have a commitment to you.
 They’re putting their time and effort into you, and they’re going to want to stick with you.
 So they’re predisposed to be favorable to what you write.
 Try not to worry so much.

 It’s true, many writers’ sophomore efforts fall short of the mark.
 The most common reason is that most authors work on that first novel, the one that sold, for far longer than the second one.
 They may have even agonized over it for years.
 The second novel, by contrast, was usually written much faster and under the pressure of a contract, if not a deadline.
 So naturally, the second novel has a good chance of not being quite as good as the first one.

 Keep in mind that a writer working on their second for-publication novel is still a newbie.
 They don’t have very much experience writing for publication.
 They don’t have a track record that assures everyone (including themselves) of their ability to write book after book.
 So it’s not uncommon for everyone to wonder if the second book will be as good.
 Everyone worries for good reason.